vuongnd03/fontend_fasshion_ecommerce/README.md

 ## Overview

-TEEZ.LO is a comprehensive e-commerce solution that demonstrates modern web development practices.
+Fashion Ecommerce is a comprehensive e-commerce solution that demonstrates modern web development practices.
 The project showcases:

 - **Design-to-Code Implementation**: Converting Figma designs to production-ready React components
 - **Modern Architecture**: Using Next.js 14 App Router with TypeScript for type safety